graysonpike/sdl-game/README.md

 # sdl-game

-Simple top-down game in SDL2 with C
+A simple top-down game written in C++ using SDL2.

+Currently being re-written in C++